DakshinGowda/DataScience-Projects/Telecom Churn/README.md

 # Telecom Churn

 ## Introduction
 This case study finds underlying pattern to overcome the factors that influences the high profitable customers to churn.
 We will also develop a basic understanding of retention of existing customers in Telecommunication services and understand how data is used to minimise the customer churn.
-The challenge is to learn a relationship between the important features and the churn and use it to predict the churn in upcoming months.
+The challenge is to learn a relationship between the important features and the churn and use it to predict churns in upcoming months.

 ## Business Problem Overview